mjaimin/DesignPatterns/Structural/Proxy/README.md

 +	The object is on a remote machine, and loading it over the network may be slow, especially during peak network load periods.
 +	The object has limited access rights, and the proxy can validate the access permissions for that user.

+Proxy
+Type: Structural
+What it is:
+Provide a surrogate or placeholder for another object to control access to it.